First published November 5, 2018. Updated June 30, 2021.

 It’s no secret that B2B ecommerce can be difficult to sell across a large organization.
-One path forward, as Practical Ecommerce recently suggested, is a simple proof-of-concept (POC) without SAP integration.
-The idea is fairly straightforward: Launch a good-looking, low-cost SaaS solution using a B2C-oriented platform and thus prove to the brass that ecommerce is viable.
+One path forward is a simple B2B proof-of-concept (POC) without SAP integration.
+The idea is easy to grasp: Launch a good-looking, low-cost SaaS solution using a B2C-oriented platform.
+In so doing, you’ll prove to organizational stakeholders that ecommerce is viable.

-This is a good option for companies that want to test their customers’ reaction to ecommerce in a limited way.
+This is a good option for companies that want to test their customers’ reaction to B2B eCommerce in a limited way.
 But a non-integrated proof of concept is limited.
 Here are 3 crucial things you should know, both for your proof of concept now, and for your permanent ecommerce solution.

 1. A proof of concept proves… a concept, not a specific solution

-An ecommerce platform that’s easy to launch makes a good POC because the barrier to entry is low.
+A B2B eCommerce platform that’s easy to launch makes a good POC because the barrier to entry is low.
 With minimal risk, you can launch a SaaS solution with no integration to SAP, take a minimal number of orders, and input them manually into SAP.
 You’re not trying to prove the solution as a whole.
-You’re just proving that your customers will use ecommerce.
+You’re just proving that your customers will use B2B eCommerce.

-That means that your proof-of-concept platform may not be the best permanent choice for an ecommerce platform.
+That means that your chosen POC platform may not be the best permanent choice to support your B2B web channel.
 This is especially true if you use a solution like Shopify or Bigcommerce that doesn’t integrate to SAP out of the box.
-These platforms can prove the concept of ecommerce while not proving they are the right platform for your business.
+These platforms can prove the concept of eCommerce while not proving they are the right platform for your business.

-2. Without integration, bad pricing & inventory data ticks off your B2B buyers
+2. Without integration, bad pricing & inventory data undermine customer experience

-In the world of ecommerce, everything starts with the user.
+In the world of B2B eCommerce, everything starts with the user.
 What information do they need to make a confident decision to buy?
 Here’s the essential information for B2B purchases:

-- Choice of multiple sold-to accounts (where applicable)
+- Choice of multiple sold-to accounts (if applicable)

 Here’s why this data matters.
-Since your proof-of-concept website isn’t integrated to SAP in real time, your customer will have all kinds of questions:
+Since your B2B eCommerce proof-of-concept isn’t integrated to SAP in real time, your customer will have all kinds of questions:

 - Is the inventory still available, or has another order claimed it?